allejok96/jw-scripts/README.md

 The [ToS](http://www.jw.org/en/terms-of-use/) states that *"free, non-commercial applications designed to download electronic files"* is allowed.
 So it's seems OK.

 It's also worth mentioning that these scripts practically does the same thing as the JavaScripts that run when you visit the jw.org website.
 The only difference is that these bash scripts are more inefficient, and generates text instead of HTML.
-Oh and yes, nowdays it downloads the videos too!
+(Oh and yes, nowdays it downloads the videos too!)

 #### I want this to do XYZ!
 But it don't!

-If you have a feature request or have been bitten by a bug (let the friendly bugs be, they are hiding everywhere :) please [create an issue](https://github.com/allejok96/jw-scripts/issues).
+If you have a feature request or have been bitten by a bug (let the friendly bugs be, they are hiding everywhere :-) please [create an issue](https://github.com/allejok96/jw-scripts/issues).